brian32768/map46/webmaps/README.md

   * SLIDO? * DOGAMI service
   * Contours - need to build a new one * local static data
   * Hillshade - DOGAMI service
-  * Basemap - Air photo - ESRI Clarity service?
   * Basemap - probably several?
 OpenStreetMap service, ESRI basemap service?
-* Link to StreetView
+  * Basemap - Air photo (Probably several)
 * Documentation:
   * Help
   * FAQ
+* Redlining?
+* Measure?
+* Link to StreetView?
+* Remember settings in browser (eg last view, active layers, recent searches)

+It would be nice if the app were responsive so that it can be viewed on a phone/tablet but this app will target internal users / front desk so it's not a requirement.

 ## Branding

 These items can be easily swapped in, via a style sheet.
+They are not checked in to this repository.

+* API keys and any other proprietary / private information
 * Logo
 * Title
 * Disclaimer/entry tunnel